visit-dav/visit/src/doc/dev_manual/test_suite.rst

     ./run_visit_test_suite.sh -n 1 -m "scalable,parallel,icet"

-Until we are able to get re-baselined on the systems available outside of LLNL firewalls, options enabling some filtering of image differences will be very useful.
+Until we are able to get re-baselined on the systems available outside of LLNL firewalls, using :ref:`fuzzy matching <Fuzzy Matching Thresholds>` to allow minor differences to still be considered a match will be very useful.
-Use of these options on platforms other than the currently adopted testing platform (pascal.llnl.gov) will facilitate filtering big differences (and probably real bugs that have been introduced) from differences due to platform where tests are run.
-See the section on filtering image differences.
+Use of these options on platforms other than the currently adopted testing platform will facilitate filtering big differences (and probably real bugs that have been introduced) from differences due to platform differences.

 There are a number of different categories of tests.
 The test categories are the names of all the directories under